 It will hunt its favorite prey such as rats, birds, insects, and frogs especially at night or the time between dusk and dawn.
 This magnificent owl is very careful of its area.
 They make themselves known by loud calls and will attack to defend their nests and groups.

 One of the most widespread and easily adaptable species in America, it is capable of breeding at altitudes from sea level to over 10,000 feet.
 This powerful predator is a nocturnal hunter with a diet that includes mammals, snakes and birds.

-This special Hoot call is essential for the mate to defend their nesting area vigorously.
+This magnificent owl has a special Hoot call and it is essential for the mate to defend their nesting area vigorously.